-Disorderly and/or disruptive behavior includes physical abuse, intimidation, inappropriate behavior, or a pattern of behavior (either in a succession of closely related disruptive acts or a series of actions over a period of time), or instigating such behavior, which disregards the rights of individuals, animals, the community, causes physical damage to property, or interferes with the normal functioning or safety of the community.
+D4.1 Disorderly and/or disruptive behavior includes physical abuse, intimidation, inappropriate behavior, or a pattern of behavior (either in a succession of closely related disruptive acts or a series of actions over a period of time), or instigating such behavior, which disregards the rights of individuals, animals, the community, causes physical damage to property, or interferes with the normal functioning or safety of the community.
+This includes verbal, written, in-person, virtual disorderly and/or disruptive behavior.